Lanhydrock, National Trust in Cornwall

 This blog post is all about my visit to Lanhydrock.
 Lanhydrock is a country house and estate located near Bodmin in Cornwall.

-I had never visited Lanhydrock before and it seemed like the perfect thing to do on a drizzly day, as you can explore the massive wealthy Jacobean house as well as its grounds.
+I had never visited Lanhydrock before and it seemed like the perfect thing to do on a drizzly day.
+You can explore the massive wealthy Jacobean house as well as its grounds and keep semi-dry!
 As you approach the house it takes your breath away and immediately makes you feel like you have travelled back in time.
-The grounds have a cafe and restaurant which we had a vegetable curry and sausage stew, I highly recommend going into the restaurant over paying for a £4.50 pasty from the cafe!
+The grounds have a cafe and restaurant which we had a vegetable curry and sausage stew.
+I highly recommend going into the restaurant rather than paying £4.50 for a pasty from the cafe!

 Lanhydrock, St Michael’s Mount and lots of local beach car parks which I visit frequently.
-If you would like to look into getting a National Trust card, which I highly recommend doing, I will leave a link here.
+If you would like to look into getting a National Trust card, which I highly recommend doing so, I will leave a link here.

 I will also leave a link to the National Trusts write up of the the Lanhydrock house so you can get a better feel for it.
-I will definitely be back soon as I want to try out the cycle trails there on a much nicer day.
+I will definitely be back soon as, I want to try out the cycle trails there on a much nicer day.